port-labs/port-docs/docs/create-self-service-experiences/setup-backend/azure-pipeline/examples/create-azure-resource.md

 </details>

-6. Trigger the action from the [self-service](https://app.getport.io/self-serve) tab of your Port application.
+6. Trigger the action from the [self-service](https://app.getport.io/self-serve) page of your Port application.